-In January of 1785, the First Congregational Church of Bristol, R.I. hired Wight to be the new pastor, only the sixth person to lead the church.
+In January of 1785, the First Congregational Church of Bristol, R.I. hired Henry Wight to be the new pastor.
+Only five ministers had led the church previously.
 With just 36 people in the congregation, Wight was handed the keys to a newly built church building and encouraged to get on with building it up.

 Soon after taking charge, the church changed one of its key doctrines.
-New England churches had created what was called a half-way covenant for members.
-This half-way membership allowed people to attend services and be baptized without the formal acceptance of the religion.
-In was initiated in hopes that these half-way members would adopt the full beliefs of the church.
+New England churches had created what was called a halfway covenant for members.
+This halfway membership allowed people to attend services and be baptized without the formal acceptance of the religion.
+The Congregationalists initiated it in hopes the halfway members would adopt the full beliefs of the church.

-But in 1785 the church concluded that these memberships were not in keeping with the Bible and the small Rhode Island church abolished them.
-Over the years, Wight would grow the church by 228 members.
+But in 1785 the church concluded that these memberships did not conform to the Bible.
+So the small Rhode Island church abolished them.
+But in spite of the loss of halfway memberships, Wight grew Bristol's First Congregational church by 228 members.

-In his first year, Wight, who had served as a soldier in the American Revolution, determined that the town of Bristol should observe Patriotic Exercises on the Fourth of July.
-He led the ceremonies in 1785 with a speech and call to reflect on the hard work put in by veterans who won the war and to celebrate the freedoms that the new nation had gained.
+In his first year at the First Congregational Church, Wight determined the town of Bristol should observe Patriotic Exercises on the Fourth of July.
+He led the ceremonies in 1785 with a speech and call for reflection on the veterans who won the war and celebration of the new nation's freedoms.

-It was the first such celebration and gives Bristol, R.I its claim as birthplace of the Fourth of July celebrations.
-For 40 years, Wight would continue leading these ceremonies, which soon grew popular across the new country.
+Since it was the first such celebration, it gave Bristol, R.I, its claim as birthplace of the Fourth of July celebration.
+For 40 years, Henry Wight would continue leading these ceremonies, which soon grew popular across the new country.

-Wight was not one to shy away from bringing political discussions into the pulpit, even when his opinions cost him members of his congregation.
-Harvard educated, he was a practitioner of medicine as well as a minister.
+Wight was not one to shy away from bringing political discussions into the pulpit, even when his opinions cost him members of the congregation.
+He practiced medicine as well as religion.
 He routinely called on sick members of his congregation and provided them with remedies as well as spiritual counsel.

-The church, under Wight’s leadership, became a place where the poor would visit for food and medicine, while others sought Wight’s advice on practical matters in their lives.
-Wight was a life-long reader with a good knowledge of Greek, Latin, mathematics and science; he served for 40 years on Brown University’s governing body, its Board of Fellows.
+The church, under the leadership of Henry Wight, became a place where the poor visited for food and medicine.
+Others sought Wight’s advice on practical matters.
+He was a lifelong reader with a good knowledge of Greek, Latin, mathematics and science.
+He served for 40 years on Brown University’s governing body, its Board of Fellows.

-Wight died in 1838, ten years after his retirement from full-time ministry having married twice and fathering seven children along with the Fourth of July celebration we all know today.
+Henry Wight died in 1838, 10 years after his retirement from full-time ministry.
+He had married twice and fathered seven children along with the Fourth of July celebration we all know today.